christroutner/koa-ipfs-blog-rpi/README.md

 **Note:** Your website will be able to be accessed directly over the Tor network.
 The .onion address for your website can be found in `keys/koa/hostname`.

+## Usage
+Your device will now automatically pull down updated content from the IPFS network, and serve that content over IPFS, the web, and Tor.

+You announce updates to your content by using the [memo-push](https://github.com/christroutner/memo-push) tool.
+The server will monitor the BCH address associated with your [memo.cash](https://memo.cash) profile and auto-update.

 ## License
 [MIT](LICENSE.md)